MalikHettige/Projects/vocab-trainer/README.md

 I kept running into words I didn't know while listening to research and audio breakdowns of my own bug bounty notes, and just writing down definitions wasn't making them stick.
 So I built a small vocab trainer instead of installing an existing app — flashcards styled like a bug report triage queue, where each word moves through New, Needs Retest, and Resolved the same way an actual finding moves through a program's workflow.
 It's a single local site, no backend, progress saved in the browser, and the word list lives in its own file so I can just keep appending to it as new words show up.

+## built with AI assistance, word list is my own